allegheny-college-cmpsc-100-fall-2022/course-materials/README.md

 ##### A note on use of class platforms

 These platforms are for our use only.
 To use them, you'll need to register and be logged into accounts associated with your Allegheny College email.
-Moreover, by remaining enrolled in this class, you agree _not_ to share these resources with anyone _outside of_ our course.

-This provision, while seemingly minor, is extremely important in making sure that our course community stays a healthy one.

 #### Media

 Before each week begins, I will assign a group of short, topic-focused videos to review.
-These videos may contain activities that you can do in parallel with or after watching material.
+These videos will normally contain activities that you complete in parallel with or after watching material.
 Video content is meant to support, but not substitute for, topics discussed and exercised that week.
-I will provide links to participate in or to access activities or supplmentary material in a Slack post along with video links.
+I will provide links to participate in or to access activities or supplmentary material via both our [course calendar](https://chompe.rs/fall-2022-100-schedule) and Discord.

 ### Learning objectives